sbakiu/immoscout-bot/README.md

 In order not to share the secrets, Heroku's secret injection feature can be utilized.
 It provies a secret storage, which are used during deployment to populate environment variables.

-### Telegram chat bot
+### Telegram bot
-Use BotFather to create a chat bot in telegram.
+Use BotFather to create a bot in telegram.
 Short explanation is [here](https://core.telegram.org/bots#6-botfather).
 Basically find BotFather in Telegram and send the message `/newbot` and follow the instructions.
-After you have created the chat bot you should have gotten a token that allows you to control the bot, something like `110201543:AAHdqTcvCH1vGWJxfSeofSAs0K5PALDsaw`.
+After you have created the bot you should have gotten a token that allows you to control the bot, something like `110201543:AAHdqTcvCH1vGWJxfSeofSAs0K5PALDsaw`.

 ```
 $ export BOT_TOKEN=<TELEGRAM_BOT_TOKEN>